Niveditha-7399/ppxf_chi2_analysis/README.md

 (you can change the config file segment to adjust this, but I wanted to test with the sample provided in the software and continued with this)

+## Read_GalSpecFitX_results
+This code is created by Niveditha Parthasarathy and it is useful for reading the results obtained using GalSpecFitX program

+It takes in a folder (full of sub folders containing the results for each observation) and reads the 'light_weights.png' file produced during the automated run and creates a single csv file 'results_read_galspec.csv' in the results folder with two columns- one has the names of the observations and another with the ages retreived.
+It will write 'Not found' in case no age is retrieved which can happen if the legend in the plot covers the age value.

+The compiled results csv will be created in the input folder.
+I recommend checking this compiled csv to find 'Not found' entries and manually update them.

 ## Attribution